We Have a Long History of Product and Process Innovation

 Soil-focused genetics.
 WinterKing™ alfalfa seeds were bred to take advantage of the high-fertility soils we help create.
 This intersection of soils and genetics remains novel and is being extended to other crops.
 (2000s)

 Soil microbes.
 Our focus on feeding and managing soil biology preceded the mainstream by more than two decades.
 We don’t manipulate soil life or sell it — we create the circumstances in which it flourishes.
 (1980s)

 Sulfate form of potash.
 We were first to recommend the sulfate form of sulfur, a key to plant availability; the industry followed en masse.
 Potassium sulfate has less salt and longer availability than potassium chloride.
 (1980s)

 Thought leadership.
 Gary Zimmer, one of our founders, wrote The Biological Farmer (2000s).
 He and Leilani Zimmer-Durand wrote Advancing Biological Farming (2010s).
-Their next book, a revised edition of The Biological Farmer, is set to be released in late 2016.
+Their next book, a revised edition of The Biological Farmer, released in late 2016.

 Think the conversation about soil microbes is new?
 We were having it 30 years ago!